-Currently, Bhutan’s only international airport is located at Paro, western Bhutan at an elevation of 2,200m (7,300 ft) above sea level.
-At this point in time, we have two Bhutanese airlines namely Druk Air (Royal Bhutan Airlines) and Bhutan Airlines offering international service, with flights to and from Bangkok, Delhi, Kolkata, Bodhgaya, Kathmandu, Guwahati, Dhaka, and Singapore.
-Depending on your convenience, you can fly to one of the above destinations to connect your flight to Bhutan.
-The flight into Paro is one of the most scenic and breathtaking ones with views of some of the tallest mountains of the world including Mt.
-Everest.
+Bhutan’s only international airport is located in Paro, in western Bhutan.
+The airport sits at an elevation of 7,300 feet (2,200 meters) above sea level and is serviced by two Bhutanese airlines: Druk Air (also known as Royal Bhutan Airlines) and Bhutan Airlines.
+These airlines offer international flights to destinations such as Bangkok, Delhi, Kolkata, Bodhgaya, Kathmandu, Guwahati, Dhaka, and Singapore.
+The flight into Paro is known for its stunning views of some of the world’s tallest mountains, including Mount Everest.